pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 commercial product, or any other activity that is expected, or has the potential, to be profitmaking.

-c. **PYCO** is the French society registred under SIRET 897 544 839 00011 and represented by Liam Collod.
+c. **PYCO** is the French society registered under SIRET 897 544 839 00011 and represented by Liam Collod.

-d. **personal machine** represent the computer hardware the software is being run on, which is being used by a single user.
+d. **personal machine** represents the computer hardware the software is being run on, which is being used by a single user.

 e. **"you" or "the user"** designate the person or the entity acquiring and using the software.
-In the event that the user designate an entity then:
+In the event that the user designates an entity then:

 (i) the rights granted under this Agreement are granted to that entity and its members;

-(ii) you represent and warrant that the individual completing and accepting this Agreement is an authorized representative of the entity and has the authority to legally bind that you to the Agreement;
+(ii) you represent and warrant that the individual completing and accepting this Agreement is an authorized representative of the entity and has the authority to legally bind you to the Agreement;

 (iii) to the extent that one or more of your members are granted any rights in the software, you will ensure that those members comply with this